juji-io/datalevin/doc/query.md

 Unlike previous research [2] [3] [4], we build these new indices online and kept them up to date with new data during transactions.
-As far as we know, Datalevin is the first system to develop online algorithms for these types of indices.
+As far as we know, Datalevin is the first production system to develop online algorithms for these novel types of indices.
 We pay a small price in transaction processing time (about 20% slower for large transactions, more for small transactions) and a slightly larger memory footprint, but gain orders of magnitude query speedup.

 ## Query Optimizations